eoyilmaz/stalker/docs/source/tutorial.rst

   # now assign this structure to our project
   new_project.structure = commercial_project_structure

+.. versionadded:: 0.2.13

+   Starting with Stalker version 0.2.13 :class:`.Project` instances can have **multiple** :class:`.Repository` instances attached.
+So you can create complex templates where you can for example store published versions on a different server/network share or you can setup so the outputs of a version (like the rendered files) are stored on a different server, and etc.

+   *The following examples are updated in a simple way and examples showing* *the advantage of having multiple repositories will be added on later* *versions.*

 Now we have created a very simple structure instance, but we still need to create :class:`.FilenameTemplate` instances for Tasks which then will be used by the :class:`.Version` instances to generate a consistent and meaningful path